-- 1. Operator submits a request for a delivery to a portal/API interface. - 2.
-Portal/API interface sends a directive to the Transport service to package and transmit the requested delivery to the Deep Archive. - 3.
+- 1. Operator submits a request for a delivery to a portal / web site interface. - 2.
+Portal / web site interface sends a directive to the Transport service to package and transmit the requested delivery to the Deep Archive. - 3.
 Operator updates the Inventory service to reflect the submission to the Deep Archive.
 Metadata updates are authorized by the Security service.